FDA Approves Genentech’s Treatment for Neuromyelitis Optica Spectrum Disorder (NMOSD)

 - have had a recent vaccination or are scheduled to receive any vaccination.

 - are pregnant, think that you might be pregnant, or plan to become pregnant.
 It is not known if ENSPRYNG will harm your unborn baby.

 - Pregnancy Registry: There is a registry for pregnant women who take ENSPRYNG.
 The purpose of this registry is to check the health of the pregnant mother and her baby.
 If you are pregnant or become pregnant while taking ENSPRYNG, talk to your healthcare provider about how you can join this pregnancy registry or you may contact the registry at 1-833-277-9338 to enroll.

 - are breastfeeding or plan to breastfeed.
 It is not known if ENSPRYNG passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take ENSPRYNG.

 Tell your healthcare provider about all the medicines you are taking, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 What are the most common side effects of ENSPRYNG?

 The most common side effects of ENSPRYNG include:

 - inflammation of the stomach lining (gastritis)

-Please see the full Prescribing Information and Medication Guide for additional Important Safety Information.
+Please see the full Prescribing Information and Medication Guide.